-By the word “trick” I mean jumping through hoops to get our children to do what we want or jumping through hoops to get our kids to listen.
+By the word “trick” I mean jumping through hoops to get our children to do what we want or jumping through hoops To Get Our Kids to Listen.

-We deprive them the opportunity to learn obedience
+We deprive them the opportunity to learn obedience…

 - Imagine I told my daughter, “Clean your room, honey, and then you can go out and play.”
-She whines, flails, stalls, and tries to get out of it.
+She Whines, Flails, Stalls, and tries to get out of it.
 If I go in and start negotiating, bribing, or even “helping” her (by doing it all and pretending she’s helping) then I am not teaching her to do what I ask.
-I’m teaching her that I’ll do what I ask if she holds out long enough.
+I’m teaching her that I’ll do what I ask if she Holds Out Long Enough.

-If we are reasonable mothers with reasonable requests, we don’t need to convince, cajole, or bribe our kids into doing what we’ve asked.
-We need to be clear, kind, then have appropriate consequences if they don’t follow through.
+If We Are Reasonable Mothers with reasonable requests, we don’t need to convince, cajole, or bribe our kids into doing what we’ve asked.
+We need to be clear, kind, Then Have Appropriate Consequences if they don’t follow through.

 By jumping through hoops and doing crazy dances to get our kids to obey, we are not preventing power struggles.
 We’re simply delaying them until later.

 “If we let our little ones rule, you’ll have to crack down hard in their teen years.
 Just when you should be loosening the strings to let them out of the nest, you’re tightening them because you’re scared of what they’ll do.” (pg.
 13)

 - If we don’t, it will get immensely harder to parent a child who is not used to being required to do things they don’t like.

 The same self-control that your child harnesses to remain in their seat at dinner is what helps them sit still in school.
-The same self-control that allows them to stay in their rooms in the morning also helps them follow through with chores you assign.
+The same self-control that allows them to Stay in Their Rooms in the Morning also helps them follow through with chores you assign.

-Because it’s not actually easier for us or them
+Because it’s not actually easier for us or them…

 “You either put in the work disciplining toddlers, when it’s easier, or you’ll have to put in the work disciplining teens, when it’s harder (with more serious consequences for bad choices.)”

 When we jump through hoops, bribe, cajole, or distract our kids in an effort to get them to obey it’s not actually easier for us.
 It isn’t easier or Less Confusing for Them either.

-It’s important for children to have parents they can trust.
+It’s important for children to Have Parents They Can Trust.
 Children need to feel safe, secure and loved at home.
 One way parents can help children learn to trust them is by having their best interests at heart and by being the parent.
-We don’t make requests of our children for no reason.

 Not walking into the road, hitting a sibling, or touching the oven are requests made for the safety and well-being of our families.
 As children grow up and learn that we are fully capable and willing to meet their needs they’ll begin to trust us.

 Essentially, kids need firm boundaries and kind loving parents.

-The balance is essential.
+This balance is essential.